StitchDesign/Stitch/Guides/Patch.md

 *Outputs*
 * The value that exists at the given path

+### Value for Key
+Allows you to set a value at a specified key in the JSON object.

+*Inputs*
+* A JSON object
+* The key in the JSON object that you would like to set a new value to
+* The new value

+*Outputs*
+* The JSON object with the new value.

 ### Set Value for Key
 Given a JSON object and a key, extract the value from the JSON object